-Planning a Northern Michigan vacation to Mackinac Island can be reduced to the problem of “too much to do, too little time,” which is why we’ve compiled this list of the top 10 Mackinac Island attractions.
-This historic island is bustling with colorful storefronts, classic restaurants and, of course, fudge—but there’s more to the island than meets the eye.
-Read on to learn about the places that make Mackinac special.
+Mackinac Island is bursting with colorful storefronts, classic restaurants, and, of course, fudge—but there’s more to the island than meets the eye.
+These are the places and attractions that make Mackinac special.

 1. Governor’s Summer Home